Joe Martino, LPC

 I believe in taking the time to get to know each client's uniqueness and what they are going through.
-It's very important that each client feel valued and respected throughout their counseling process.
+It's very important that each client feel valued and respected throughout the counseling process.
 My goal in every session is to provide a compassionate and encouraging environment to help people gain confidence in the choices they make.

 I have helped people struggling with anxiety, relationships issues, trauma, identity development, and life transitions.
 I am passionate about helping those who feel lost, stuck, overwhelmed, or afraid.
 I believe it's important to have a relaxed and positive environment where we can work together to create changes and growth.
 We’ll work together to find a way to help you work through your unique struggle.

 Ryan Hanberry, LLPC

 The decision to work with a mental health professional can seem overwhelming.
 My purpose as a psychologist is to help you feel as comfortable and safe as possible so that you are empowered to initiate the changes you want for your life.
 In a collaborative environment, I strive to help you navigate hurts of the past, deal with stressors of the present, and outline your future goals.
 Whether you are dealing with addiction, trauma, feelings of hopelessness, racing thoughts, social fears, difficulty concentrating, relationship issues, or other concerns, I provide a trusting relationship in a judgment-free atmosphere that can help you achieve wellness.